Faith, love of sports linked victims of Texas crash

 Stone graduated from Nocona High School in 2021, where she played golf, volleyball and softball.
 Her high school announced on social media that it would be canceling Wednesday’s softball game, saying the community was heartbroken over losing one of its own.
 Instead, dozens of people gathered on the field to pray.

-The other victims included golf coach Tyler James of Hobbs; junior Karisa Raines of Fort Stockston, Texas; Jackson Zinn, a junior from Westminster, Colorado; freshmen Travis Garcia of Pleasanton, Texas; Mauricio Sanchez of Mexico; and Tiago Sousa of Portugal.
+The other victims included golf coach Tyler James of Hobbs; junior Karisa Raines of Fort Stockton, Texas; junior Jackson Zinn of Westminster, Colorado; freshmen Travis Garcia of Pleasanton, Texas; and fellow players Mauricio Sanchez of Mexico; and Tiago Sousa of Portugal.

-Authorities identified the pickup truck driver that collided with the team’s van as Heinrich Siemens, 38, of Seminole, Texas.
-A 13-year-old boy who was a passenger in the truck also was killed.
+Authorities identified the occupants of the pickup truck that collided with the team’s van as Heinrich Siemens, 38, of Seminole, Texas, and a 13-year-old boy who also was from Seminole.
 Police have yet to release his name.

 “That was his dream job, to be a head coach and he was living out his dream,” said Ryan Erwin, vice president for student engagement and athletics at East Texas Baptist University in Marshall.